RRCIII/TakeMyNotes/README.md

 ## Description

 This project comprised of a completed app called Take my notes that uses the CRUD (CREATE, READ, and DELETE) method and store notes to a database for a better UI experience.
+Deployed and hosted by Heroku.

 ## Installation